 Andrew told me after the fact that I was crying harder and squeezing his hand tighter during that 15 minute ordeal than during the entire delivery the day before.

 Now I wish I would have spoken up sooner.

 I asked a LOT of questions throughout the pregnancy and delivery.
 Yet when it came time to let them do all these extra tests, I didn’t question a single thing.
 Why?

 I wish I would have asked exactly why they needed extra blood and urine.
 I wish I would have asked what may happen if I had refused those tests.

 You see – I bled from the catheter for two weeks.
 Every time I got down on the floor with my newborn, I could not stand up without it tearing open again.
 From talking to other moms who have had babies, this is NOT normal.
 A catheter should not be an invasive procedure on a healthy, young women.
 You should not bleed more from a catheter than from a normal, vaginal delivery.

 There you have it – the one thing I would change after my first delivery.
 If we ever decide to have another, you’d better believe that I will be asking about every.single.test they want to run on me.
 I will want to know the risks, but there is a good chance that I will decline anything that is not absolutely medically necessary.
 I know my body better than anyone else, and I do not want that kind of unnecessary pain to EVER occur to anyone again.

 Do you want to be as informed as possible for the delivery of your child?
-Whether this is your first baby or your fifth, this is a great course created by Hillary.
+Whether this is your first baby or your fifth, this is a great Online Prenatal Course created by Hillary.
 She’s a OB nurse behind the blog Pulling Curls.
 Click here to check out the course!